fatemeshahrokhshahi/llm-reasoning/README.md

 The Chain of Logic prompting method was originally introduced by:
 - Servantez, S., Barrow, J., Hammond, K., Jain, R. "Chain of Logic: Rule-Based Reasoning with Large Language Models."
 ACL 2024.

+**Important Note**: The original Chain of Logic paper focused on legal reasoning tasks and did not provide any implementation code.
+Our work represents the first complete implementation of the Chain of Logic methodology, developed independently from scratch based on the paper description, and extended to the domain of conditional and modal logical reasoning.

 ### Contact